Skip to content

 Only intended to be for short duration, the stress response's brief inhibition of digestion is of little long term concern, with normal function returning once the perceived threat has passed.
 However, with chronic or ongoing stress the digestive system remains subdued, making it difficult to digest food effectively, predisposing not just the gut, but the entire body to problems8.

-Poor nutrition absorption; heartburn; bloating, cramps and the problems associated with undigested food remaining in the gastrointestinal tract (GIT); a breakdown in the intestinal wall's barrier function; altered bowel function and changes in the number and composition of gut microbes (also known as dysbiosis), can all occur as a direct result of stress.
-An imbalance of beneficial and harmful bacteria can be mediated by taking probiotic supplements.
+Poor nutrient absorption; heartburn; bloating, cramps and the problems associated with undigested food remaining in the gastrointestinal tract (GIT); a breakdown in the intestinal wall's barrier function; altered bowel function and changes in the number and composition of gut microbes (also known as dysbiosis), can all occur as a direct result of stress.
+An imbalance of beneficial and harmful bacteria can be helped by taking probiotic supplements.
+Find out more about probiotics for bloating.

-So if you experience indigestion, bloating, constipation, flatulence, cramps or other gastrointestinal problems it may well be worth investigating how your emotions and stress level might contribute factors.
+Stress can cause bloating by stimulating the body's "Fight or Flight" response which negatively impacts gut health and impedes our digestion.
+So if you experience indigestion, bloating, constipation, flatulence, cramps or other gastrointestinal problems it may well be worth investigating how your emotions and stress level might be contributing factors.

 You just might find anxiety-relieving techniques such as mediation, exercise, yoga, qi gong, counselling, bodywork, acupuncture, herbal medicine and so on, might just help to relieve digestive problems as well as relax you and help you sleep.